CivicActions/accessibility/_posts/2021-03-12-automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe.md

   * The [18F Accessibility Guide](https://github.com/18F/accessibility) uses CircleCI and axe.

 Thank you to [Melinda Burgess](https://civicactions.com/team/melinda-burgess), [Luke Fretwell](/about/people/luke-fretwell), and [Mike Gifford](/about/people/mike-gifford) for your support, thoughts, and feedback.

+## What about GitLab?

+We published a related post on how to do the same [automated accessibility testing on GitLab using Pa11y CI and Cypress](https://opensource.com/article/23/2/automated-accessibility-testing).